shandysiswandi/vite-react/README.md

 This project includes a set of npm scripts to streamline common development tasks:

-- `npm run dev`: Starts the Vite development server with hot-reloading.
+- `npm run dev` or `bun run dev`: Starts the Vite development server with hot-reloading.
-- `npm run build`: Compiles and bundles the application for production.
+- `npm run build` or `bun run dev`: Compiles and bundles the application for production.
-- `npm run start`: Serves the production build locally for testing.
+- `npm run start` or `bun run dev`: Serves the production build locally for testing.
-- `npm run lint`: Lints the codebase for potential errors and style issues.
+- `npm run lint` or `bun run dev`: Lints the codebase for potential errors and style issues.
-- `npm run format`: Formats all files with Prettier.
+- `npm run format` or `bun run dev`: Formats all files with Prettier.

 ## Deployment